Business Administration - MBA

 The John L. Grove College of Business Master in Business Administration degree program offers high quality and outstanding value.
 Our AACSB-accredited MBA program is designed to help you to succeed in a rapidly changing global economy.
 Our graduate students find the Ship MBA reputable, affordable, and convenient.

-Ship delivers its MBA degree program in three convenient formats:
+Ship delivers its MBA degree program in two convenient formats in addition to MBA full-time (taking evening and/or online courses):

 - Ship MBA-Professional: A part-time, evening hybrid format designed for working professionals and offered at multiple sites including Harrisburg, Shippensburg, York and East Stroudsburg.